- Biblical queen: Queen of Sheba

 One exception to the trend of missing Queens was the Queen of Sheba – one of the few Queens who appears in the Bible.
 But this fine lady, compared to her contemporaries, was fairly anodyne.
 Legend has it that she arrived in Jerusalem with a caravan full of bling, presenting her gifts to King Solomon and testing his legendary wisdom with some tough questions and conundrums.
 Oh, and she also had hairy legs about which Solomon reprimanded her.
 This is 2000 years before hair removal creams and seems a bit rude when she has just gifted him a huge pile of gold and spices.

 Jacopo Tintoretto painted her, as did Piero della Francesca and Claude Lorrain.
 Sheba was also celebrated by Lorenzo Ghiberti in a relief sculpture.
 But she is an exception.
-Most visual images in art of the ancient Queens were not picked up by painters until the Victorian Pre-Raphaelites.
+Most visual images in the art of the ancient Queens were not picked up by painters until the Victorian Pre-Raphaelites.
 And nothing can be further from the veneer of Victorian respectability than these marvelous women.

 Helen of Troy